 Routine screening measures are already in place for evaluating clinical evidence of infection in HCT/P donors.
 Read more about HCT/Ps.

 A: Convalescent refers to anyone recovering from a disease.
 Plasma is the yellow, liquid part of blood that contains antibodies.
 Antibodies are proteins made by the body in response to infections.
 Convalescent plasma from patients who have already recovered from coronavirus disease 2019 (COVID-19) may contain antibodies against COVID-19.
 The FDA has issued an emergency use authorization for the use of convalescent plasma in hospitalized patients.
-It is being investigated for the treatment of COVID-19 because there is no approved treatment for this disease.
+It is being investigated for the treatment of COVID-19 patients.
 Based on scientific evidence available, the FDA concluded this product may be effective in treating COVID-19 and that the known and potential benefits of the product outweigh the known and potential risks of the product for patients hospitalized with COVID-19.
 Learn more about donating from this video.

 A: COVID-19 convalescent plasma must only be collected from recovered individuals if they are eligible to donate blood.
 Individuals must have had a prior diagnosis of COVID-19 documented by a laboratory test and meet other laboratory criteria.
 Individuals must have fully recovered from COVID-19, with complete resolution of symptoms for at least 14 days before donation of convalescent plasma.
 You can ask your local blood center if there are options to donate convalescent plasma in your area.
 Learn more about how to donate.